Credit card agreement regulated by the consumer credit act 1974

-If you have a complaint: Contact us on firstname.lastname@example.org if something’s concerning you or to make a complaint and we’ll try to work it out with you.
-You can also contact email@example.com if we don’t deal with your complaint adequately.
+If you have a complaint: Contact us on email@example.com if something’s concerning you or to make a complaint and we’ll try to work it out with you.
+You can also contact firstname.lastname@example.org if you think we haven’t dealt with your complaint adequately.

-If you have a complaint and aren’t satisfied with how we deal with it or it’s been over 8 weeks since you raised it, you can refer your complaint to the Financial Ombudsman Service.
+If you are a non-business debtor, have a complaint and aren’t satisfied with how we deal with it or it’s been over 8 weeks since you raised it, you can refer your complaint to the Financial Ombudsman Service.
+A business debtor may also have this right.
 You can contact the Financial Ombudsman Service and find out more about their service:

-Our supervisory authority: We are authorised and regulated by the Financial Conduct Authority (FRN: 915914) for consumer lending and the provision of payment services (FRN: 916866) under the Payment Services Regulations 2017.
+Our supervisory authority: The Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN is the supervisory authority under the Consumer Credit Act 1974, (FRN: 915914) for consumer lending and the provision of payment services (FRN: 916866) under the Payment Services Regulations 2017.
 You can confirm our registration on the FCA’s website (www.fca.org.uk).

 PayrNet Limited is authorised and regulated by Financial Conduct Authority (FRN: 900594) to conduct electronic money service activities under the Electronic Money Regulations 2011.
 You can confirm their registration on the FCA’s website (www.fca.org.uk).

-Governing law: These terms are supplied and we will communicate with you in English.
+Governing law: These terms are supplied in English, and we will communicate with you in English.
 These terms will be governed and construed in accordance with the laws of England and Wales.

 15. Signing this agreement